Hemlock Woolly Adelgid (HWA)

 Hemlock Woolly Adelgid (HWA) is an invasive aphid-like insect from Japan first found in West Michigan around 2018.
 It feeds voraciously on Eastern Hemlock trees, killing them within 4-10 years of initial exposure.
+Hemlock trees are a keystone species in many habitats, providing shelter for mammals and birds, preventing erosion, and regulating water temperature for fish and aquatic invertebrates

 Unfortunately, HWA has become extremely common in West Michigan, with many hemlocks requiring immediate treatment to survive.